-- Events that occur or are likely to occur within the municipal area of Launceston or could impact on this area via neighbouring municipalities; and - Events which can be managed within the capability of local emergency management structures - Additional support is available via the Regional Manager SES if required.
+- Events that occur or are likely to occur within the municipal area of Launceston or could impact on this area via neighbouring municipalities; and - Events which can be managed within the capability of local emergency management structures.

 With regards to the latter point, City of Launceston Social Recovery Plan articulates Council's capacity regarding vulnerable persons in emergencies.